 Process of comparing the business processes and performance metrics (generally of facilities management services) of the undertaking within similar industries.
 Undertaken on a periodic basis in line with the underlying contract.

 Building Information Modelling.
 Information derived from digital representations of the physical and functional components of a building, which is used to support strategic facilities decision-making for the entire building lifecycle.
-For more details on BIM, click here.
+For more details on BIM, Learn more about building information modelling here.

 Building Management System.
 Software which controls and monitors a building or facility’s mechanical and electrical equipment such as ventilation, lighting, power systems, fire systems, and security systems.

 The private sector constructs an asset and finances the capital cost during the construction period only.

 Where the private sector builds, owns and operates a facility or service in perpetuity.

 Bring Your Own Device.
 A growing trend where employees are invited to use their own smartphones or tablets for work.

 Computer Aided Design.
 Automated drawing software which is used to create precision two-dimensional drawings or three-dimensional models.